Financial Instruments under the European Social Fund (ESF) 2014-2020 Brussels, 2 February 2016

 Andrea Da Pozzo from DG EMPL, European Commission, explained the opportunities for financial instruments offered by the ESF framework in the 2014-2020 programming period.
 He went on to clarify the new legislative framework and its wider scope, as well as the Common Provisions Regulation.
 Mr Da Pozzo addressed the current use of ESF financial instruments in terms of allocation and final beneficiaries.
 He also presented the potential use of financial instruments and available budget under the various thematic objectives.

-The rest of the morning’s session were equally well-received and these featured cases from Lithuania, Italy and Portugal.
+The rest of the morning’s session was equally well-received and these featured cases from Lithuania, Italy and Portugal.
 Rūta Dapkutė-Stankevičienė, representing the Ministry of Finance in Lithuania, shared their experience of setting up the Entrepreneurship Promotion Fund.
 This is an ESF financial instrument that is dedicated to promoting self-employment and entrepreneurship.
 The case gave other ESF managing authorities useful insights into the different aspects of this ESF instrument’s implementation, its results in terms of leverage, job creation and future potential.
 To elaborate on experiences with other ESF financial instruments, case studies from Italy and Portugal were also presented.
 A fruitful exchange was possible during the morning panel session and it gave managing authorities the opportunity to ask their peers many questions.

 The first of the conference’s afternoon sessions focused on social impact investment.
 Jader Cané from DG EMPL, European Commission, explained the concept of social impact investment and its correlation with the ESF.
 Karen Wilson, from the Organisation for Economic Co-operation and Development (OECD), and Mario Calderini, from Politecnico di Milano in Italy, then presented reports and initial data on the use of impact investments.